NoahHellen/birdy/README.md

 # birdy <img src="figures/birdy.png" align="right" height="138" /></a>

+Ferros is a unrelenting planet; the strong magnetic field

 birdy is the communication of the future on ferros!

 - [More About birdy](#more-about-tidyeducation)